Curnonidae

-Curnonidae is a small family of sea slugs, nudibranchs, shell-less marine gastropod molluscs, in the clade Euthyneura.
+Curnonidae is a family of nudibranchs, shell-less marine gastropod molluscs or sea slugs, in the superfamily Proctonotoidea.

 Description

 The Curnonidae are a small family of nudibranchs with representatives in the Southern Ocean including South Africa.

 Etymology

 The genus name was originally a tribute to Dr. Jean Charcot, who led the expedition which discovered this species.

 Genera

-Genera and species within the family Curnonidae include:
+The following genera are recognised in the family Curnonidae: